Fair Division of Goods in the Shadow of Market Values: Notation and Assumptions

 Nash introduced this solution in the context of bargaining problems.
-The solution is also referred to as competitive because it can be obtained as a competitive equilibrium in the exchange economy where each agent is endowed with an equal amount of money.
-We will return to this notion in a later section. \end{itemize} As we may expect, no criterion prevails over the other.
-First of all, we notice that both solutions satisfy the following invariance by scale property: suppose that the utility profile of each agent is multiplied (scaled) by some constant $\lambda_i > 0$ for every $i \in N$, i.e.,
+The solution is also referred to as ``competitive'' because it can be obtained as a competitive equilibrium in the exchange economy, where each agent is endowed with an amount of money proportional to the agent's weight (see Bogomolnaia et al.\ \cite{bmsy17a} and \cite{bmsy17b} for an updated review of these results). \end{itemize} As may be expected, no criterion prevails over the other.
+First of all, both solutions satisfy the following {\em invariance by scale property}: suppose that the utility profile of each agent is multiplied (scaled) by some constant $\lambda_i > 0$ for every $i \in N$, i.e.,

-then $(N,A,u)$ and $(N,A,u')$ yield the same solution sets.
+then $\mathcal{Q}=(N,G,u)$ and $\mathcal{Q}'=(N,G,u')$ yield the same solution sets.

-In case of the Egalitarian solution, this is true because we are considering normalized utilities in the objective function.
-For the Nash/Competitive one, we have that $U'_i(z)=\lambda_i U_i(z)$, and thus the objective functions of the two problems $\mathcal{Q}=(N,A,u)$ and $\mathcal{Q}'=(N,A,u')$ simply differ by a constant.
+In the case of the Egalitarian solution, this is true because normalized utilities in the objective function are considered.
+For the Nash/Competitive one, $U'_i(z)=\lambda_i U_i(z)$, and thus, since a logarithm appears in the objective functions, the two problems $\mathcal{Q}$ and $\mathcal{Q}'$ simply differ by a constant and are equivalent.

-The Egalitarian and the Competitive/Nash solutions share other important properties, such as: \begin{itemize} \item Fair Share Guarantee: everyone is guaranteed at least her fair share of the entire asset.
-In formulas
+The Egalitarian and the Nash/Competitive solutions share other important properties, such as: \begin{itemize} \item Fair Share Guarantee: everyone is guaranteed at least their fair share of all of the assets.
+In formula:

-\item Efficiency: The allocation implements an efficient utility profile, a vector $U$ of utility values that is not Pareto dominated, i.e.\ it cannot be improved upon, agent by agent, by another allocation.
-In formulas
+\item Efficiency: The allocation implements an efficient utility profile, a vector $U$ of utility values that is not Pareto dominated, i.e.\ it cannot be improved upon by another allocation that assigns greater utility to at least one of the agents.
+In formula:

-\end{itemize} The two solutions differ in the fulfillment of other important properties: As already stated, the egalitarian solution, under mild conditions, satisfies \eqref{egaldef}, while the Competitive/Nash one typically fails the same test.
-Conversely, the latter always satisfies \begin{itemize} \item No Envy: $u_i \cdot z_i \geq u_i \cdot z_j$ for all $i$, $j$.
+\end{itemize} The two solutions differ in the fulfilment of other important properties: as already stated, the Egalitarian solution, under mild conditions, satisfies \eqref{egaldef}, while the Nash/Competitive one typically fails the same test.
+Conversely, the latter always satisfies \begin{itemize} \item No Envy: $\frac{u_i \cdot z_i}{w_i} \geq \frac{u_i \cdot z_j}{w_j}$ for all $i$, $j$.

-In words, every agent values the received bundle of items at least as much as the bundles assigned to the other agents. \end{itemize} The egalitarian solution always satisfies the same property, but may fail to do so when the number of agents increases to 3 or more (see \cite{dh03}).
+In other words, every agent values the received bundle of items at least as much as the bundles assigned to the other agents. \end{itemize} The Egalitarian solution satisfies the same property for the two-agent case, but may fail to do so when the number of agents increases to 3 or more (see p.84 in Brams and Taylor \cite{bt96} and Theorem 3.10 in Dall'Aglio and Hill \cite{dh03}).